-Singh and Bunyak (2019) who conducted a literature review of qualitative research that analyzed inequlities between autistics described several mechanisms that contribute to inequlities.
-These include barriers that were identified by quantitative researcher as lack of information that is needed to be acquired by the family, corresponding with the lack of awareness; and mental health and disability stigma that correspond with perceptions on autism (See also Habayeb et al., 2020; Khanlou et al., 2017; Rivard et al., 2019).
-Other mechanisms include poverty as a mitigator of inequlities, in a system that autism services are costly, require money for transportation and are inflexible which makes it impossible to correspond with low-income work schedule; culture that articulates in the language use and cultural beliefs (see also Fong, Lee & Iarocci, 2021); and structural barriers including lack of training in ASD diagnosis (See also Fong, Lee & Iarocci, 2021; Rivard et al., 2019) and interventions, racism of providers, fractured health care system (see also Fong, Lee & Iarocci, 2021), and broader policies as immigration policies and anti-bilingual policies.
-In Israel Manor-Binyamini and Shoshana (2018) who conducted qualitative research interviewing mother of autistic Bedouin children, also mentioned cultural barriers, lack of knowledge of professionals, lack of suitable services, and language barriers (see also St. Amant et al., 2018; Fong, Lee & Iarocci, 2021) as mediators of marginalization of the autistic Bedouin community.
+Singh and Bunyak (2019), who conducted a literature review of qualitative research that analyzed inequalities among autistic people, described several mechanisms that contribute to inequalities.
+These include barriers that were identified by quantitative researchers, such as a lack of information available to families and a corresponding lack of awareness, and mental health and disability stigmas that correspond with perceptions about autism (see also Khanlou et al., 2017; Rivard et al., 2019; Habayeb et al., 2020).
+Other mechanisms include poverty as a driver of inequalities.
+Autism services are costly, require money for transportation, and are inflexible, which prohibits low-income workers from accessing services.
+Other factors include language use and cultural beliefs (see also Fong, Lee & Iarocci, 2021); structural barriers, including a lack of training in ASD diagnosis and interventions (see also Rivard et al., 2019; Fong, Lee & Iarocci, 2021); racism on the part of providers; fractured health care systems (see also Fong, Lee & Iarocci, 2021); and broader policy issues, such as immigration policies and anti-bilingual policies.
+In Israel, Manor-Binyamini and Shoshana (2018), who conducted qualitative research interviewing mothers of autistic Bedouin children, also mentioned cultural barriers, lack of knowledge of professionals, lack of suitable services, and language barriers (see also St. Amant et al., 2018; Fong, Lee & Iarocci, 2021) as sources of marginalization in the autistic Bedouin community.

-Other studies analyzed policies and argued those are contributing to inequalities in services provision (Caruso, 2010; Shulman, 2000).
-Yet some go a step further and argue the actors who constructed the policies, in the case of autism autistic organizations, have contributed to inequlities between autistics (Ne'eman, 2011; Caruso 2010).
-While many factors are contributing to inequalities between autistic children, almost no study examined inequlities between autistic adults.
-In the following chapters I explore both the political discourse about inequlities between autistic adults, and following the argument of Ne'eman’s (2011) and Caruso (2010) I illustrate the contribution of autism organizations to inequalities between autistic adults trough promoting discriminating policies.
+Other studies analyzed policies, and argued that they contribute to inequalities in service provision (Caruso, 2010; Shulman, 2000).
+Yet some go a step further and argue that actors who created the policies, in this case autism organizations, have contributed to the development of inequalities between autistic people (Ne'eman, 2011; Caruso 2010).
+While many factors contribute to inequalities between autistic children, there are studies examining inequalities among autistic adults.
+In the following chapters, I explore both the political discourses about inequalities among autistic adults and, following the arguments of Ne'eman (2011) and Caruso (2010), I illustrate the contribution of autism organizations to inequalities among autistic adults through the promotion of discriminatory policies.

 2.6.
 Theoretical framework

-To investigate inequlities in the case of autistic adults I utilize three theoretical frameworks: social determinants of health, the social model of disability and intersectionality.
-The following explain these frameworks and describe how I utilize them in the research.
+To investigate inequalities in the case of autistic adults.
+I utilize three theoretical frameworks: social determinants of health, the social model of disability, and intersectionality.
+The following sections explain these frameworks and describe how I utilize them in the research.

 2.6.1.
 Social determinants of health